PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Characterize only that first direct call and its residual-adapter predecessor and dual-statistics successor.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal InstanceNorm residual/Mul/Concat result characterization checkpoint

+`_optimize_transpose_instancenorm_residual_mul_concat_conv_nhwc_chains()` has
+three direct production calls plus one nested convergence call.
+Its fixed one- counter result is complete mutation evidence because unused-tensor pruning and LayoutState synchronization occur only after a positive rewrite.

+The first terminal direct result remains raw.
+The second and third are retained as `_very_late_instancenorm_residual_mul_concat_stats` and `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`; the nested call consumes its counter with `residual_graph_index`.

+A strict expected-failure contract selects only the first direct result for `_terminal_instancenorm_residual_mul_concat_stats`.
+It fixes the preceding live-LayoutState residual/add-to-single-adapter owner, following live- LayoutState dual-statistics owner, both retained later targets, and exactly one graph-indexed nested occurrence.

+At implementation, replace only the first direct expression with an assignment and update the existing three-direct occurrence accounting.
+Do not change the wrapper or owner, one-key schema, positive-only pruning, GraphIndex/ LayoutState behavior, other occurrence forms, adjacent calls, pass order, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- indexed owner, concrete rewrite, terminal/direct/nested occurrence, pre-terminal boundary, architecture, and pass-efficiency coverage:
+  `464 passed, 1 xfailed in 20.07s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1429 passed, 1 xfailed in 24.83s`

+The sole strict expected failure is the intentionally unimplemented terminal InstanceNorm residual/Mul/Concat result retention contract above.
+Implement only that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.